EmbarkStudios/cargo-about/docs/src/cli/generate/README.md

 #### `--no-default-features` (single crate only)

-Disables the `default` feature for a crate when determing which crates to consider.
+Disables the `default` feature for a crate when determining which crates to consider.

 ### `--workspace`

 Scan licenses for the entire workspace, not just the active package.

+### `--fail`

+Exits with a non-zero exit code if any crate's license cannot be reasonably determined

 ## Options